 Also, taking photos in natural light will usually produce better images, as will avoiding any distracting background patterns or colors.
 Finally, you’ll want to avoid over-editing the image.

 Lastly, the genre of adventure photography is one that attracts a lot of photographers.
 It’s interesting, fun, and gets attention from viewers.
 But, it can also be challenging.

 You’ll need durable equipment that’s also portable.
 You’ll likely want zoom lenses and prime lenses as well as wide-angle lenses.
 Also, you’ll need a lightweight tripod, and extra batteries, and if your adventure lasts for a while, you’ll need an alternative power source for recharging and a laptop to process the images.

 For marketing your adventure images, destination marketing is a big industry.
 You’ll want to reach out to tourism boards as well as hotels and adventure activity organizers.
 You can also get magazine or newspaper contracts if you’re going to be experiencing events that are important on the local or national level.

 These 13 popular types of photography genres all have their own challenges and rewards, but what’s important is for you to find the genre that best suits your needs.
 That way, you can do something you love while making money at it too!

-If you like the genre you’re in, you’ll do better work, because you’ll be inspired.
-Understanding the challenges and rewards of each genre can allow you to make the best decision for you.
+If you like the genre you’re in, you’ll do better work because you’ll be inspired.
+Understanding the challenges and rewards of each genre can allow you to make the best decision for yourself.